- Genome Browser

 - About Us

+bigNarrowPeak is a format used to provide called peaks of signal enrichment based on pooled, normalized (interpreted) data.
 The bigNarrowPeak format stores annotation items that are a single block with a single base peak within that block, much as BED files indexed as bigBeds do.
-A bigNarrowPeak file is a standard six field bed with four additional fields that contain three doubles with scoring information and the location of the single base peak.
+A bigNarrowPeak file is a standard six field bed with four additional fields (BED6+4 format) that contain three doubles with scoring information and the location of the single base peak.
 It is the binary version of the ENCODE narrowPeak or point-source peak format.

 The bigNarrowPeak files are created using the program